pjanowski/wsl_setup/README.md

 0. On Windows install
  * git for windows
- * meld to C:\meld
+ * meld to C:\meld (no longer, just use VSCode for git merges and diffs)
  * notepad++ with compare, markdown, and json plugins and Navajo theme selected
- * VS2019 with extensions: HotKeys, HotCommands, Scope Studio, Productivity Power Tools
+ * VS2019 with extensions: HotKeys, HotCommands, Scope Studio, Productivity Power Tools (only if using Visual Studio)
  * Windows Terminal
- * VS Code with SettingsSync plugin (point it at my gist)
+ * VS Code (and log into github account and sync settings)
  * Docker
  * LinqPad
-1. Install WSL and VcXsrv
+1. Install WSL
 2. Move the following to home
  * .bash_profile
  * .bashrc